Utrecht1331

 Matlab code for utrecht1331

-Install the toolbox and quadratic-eigensolver which contains the MATLAB function quadeig.
-Then we can solve the utrecht1331 by the code below.
+Install the NLEVP toolbox and quadratic-eigensolver which contains the MATLAB function quadeig.
+Then we can solve the utrecht1331 in Matlab by the following code.

 % Utrecht1331 in NLEVP